Soonad/docs.formality-lang.org/docs/source/index.rst

 Welcome to Formality's documentation!
 =====================================

 Formality is an optimal functional programming language featuring theorem proving.
 It is similar to Agda and Idris in functionality, but takes a different approach to termination and induction: instead of native datatypes with structural recursion, it uses λ-encodings, self-types and relies on a different underlying logic, "elementary affine", which gives it an elegant halting argument.
-This gives it some unique properties:
+This gives it some unique properties such as optimal substitutions, practical efficiency, and an elegant underlying theory.
+To elaborate,

 Optimal substitutions
 --------